This program is delivered mostly-online, plus two short face-to-face Summer institutes.

-- All students will take one Dance Education course each Fall and Spring term online.
+- You will take one Dance Education course each Fall and Spring term online.

-- Each summer there is a 2-week face-to-face institute plus online coursework.
+- You will visit our campus in Greeley, Colorado, each summer for a 2-week face-to-face institute with additional online coursework.

 The on-campus Summer workshops (in July) will involve choreography, learning dance forms, movement skills/technique, pedagogy, interdisciplinary teaching through dance, creative dance, injury prevention, and dance production.